spacebanana420/Kerolauncher/README.md

 # Kerolauncher
-Kerolauncher is a cross-platform CLI launcher for playing Touhou and configuring save data.
+Kerolauncher is a cross-platform CLI launcher for launching games and non-game programs.
+The launcher makes it fast and convenient to launch your programs and games from 1 source while also providing support for backups, custom commands, and more.
 The main target operative systems are Linux-based operative systems and Windows.

-For Linux, Kerolauncher supports Wine or Lutris to launch the games, while for Windows it executes the game natively (of course).
+For Linux, Kerolauncher has support for Wine and Lutris to launch the games, while for Windows it only has support to execute the game natively.
 Every other feature is system-agnostic.

 MacOS and BSD-based systems are not supported by Lutris